PeteMaina/Convival-python-codes/README.md

 Some of the files include :
 - Checking the rating of any movies
-- Getting the casts of your favorite movie
+- Getting the casts of your favorite/any movie
 - A password generator
 - Number guessing game
 - Conversion of images to PDF's